-In general, electronic reserve materials are periodical articles, presentations and links available via the Library reserve system in various formats, while non-electronic reserve materials are books and other physical copies of materials (CDs, DVDs, etc.).
-This page details library policy for electronic and non-electronic reserve.
+In general, electronic reserve materials are periodical articles, presentations and links available via the Library reserve system in various electronic formats, while non-electronic reserve materials are books and other physical copies of materials (CDs, DVDs, etc.).
+This page details library policy for electronic and non-electronic reserves.

-Faculty may place on electronic reserve documents created in MS Word, MS PowerPoint and MS Excel as well as those documents in PDF, audio, video or image formats.
+Faculty may place on electronic reserve documents created in MS Word, MS PowerPoint and MS Excel, as well as files in PDF, audio, video or image formats.
 To submit an item for electronic reserve, complete the following submission form and return it to the Circulation Desk.
 Each item placed on reserve should have an accompanying form.

 Please allow seven to 10 business days for access to be enabled to newly submitted electronic reserve materials.

 Electronic reserve materials are searchable via the E-Reserves portal.

 Direct questions about electronic reserve to Judi Humphrey, Head of Circulation (x5400).

 Fuller information can be found on the E-Reserves Policy page.

 NON-ELECTRONIC RESERVE POLICY